 Dahlia – Top Chef’s Gail Simmons chose this name for her daughter, inspired by her favorite flower, one that she used for her 2008 wedding to Jeremy Abrams.
-Dahlia melts into lots of other vintage names, like Delia and Delilah, but she’s actually at her most popular in recent years.
-Still, with figures like fictional Aunt Dahlia, from the Jeeves and Wooster stories by P.G.
+The name is more popular today than ever, but with figures like fictional Aunt Dahlia, from the Jeeves and Wooster stories by P.G.
 Wodehouse, it is easy to see this one as an antique revival.

-Iris – Remember when the Goo Goo Dolls scored a huge hit with “Iris” in 1998?
-While Iris has a long history of steady use, the song must have struck a chord with future parents.
-As of 2013, Iris ranked #253, her most popular since the 1950s.
-There’s also the 2001 biopic Iris, starring Jim Broadbent, Judi Dench, and Kate Winslet – and earning all three of them Oscar nominations.
-Today she’s botanical, but also literary and romantic – and neither too popular or too out there.
+Iris – The Goo Goo Dolls scored a huge hit with “Iris” in 1998.
+The came the 2001 biopic Iris, starring Jim Broadbent, Judi Dench, and Kate Winslet – and earning all three of them Oscar nominations.
+Today Iris has climbed to #138, but remains just different enough.

 Abelia – Honeysuckle might be too daring, even for the most out-there namer.
 But Abelia, the scientific name for some members of the family, has possibilities.
-Named for Clarke Abel, an early nineteenth century naturalist who travelled to China, Abelia sounds like the popular Amelia, and offers the possible nickname Abby.
+Named for Clarke Abel, an early nineteenth century naturalist, Abelia sounds like the popular Amelia, and shortens to Abby.